 Consumer harm is another significant concern that Government representatives had.
-They believe that with more Fintech players entering the market, consumers are more exposed to likely losses.
+They believe that with more Fintech players entering the market, consumers are more exposed to losses or because of fraud.
 They are mostly concerned about the growing popularity of crypto currencies that can expose consumers to significant losses, and this is the very area where there are currently no laws to protect them.